 - Shielings and Bastles, Ramm, McDowall, & Mercer, Royal Commission on Historical Monuments (England), H.M.S.O., London, 1970.
 Shielings were small dwellings constructed within the common grazing land for use by shepherds while away from their homes.
 Bastles were relatively small, fortified dwellings for the defense of a family and livestock.
 This work attempts an inventory of ruins from dwellings of these types and can provide the location and bits of information concerning long abandoned farms mentioned in the early records.
 Very good photographs and maps.

-- An index to the Monuments of St Cuthbert's Churchyard, Bewcastle (generally covering inscriptions prior to 1855) is available on the Bewcastle Village website.
+- An index to the Monuments of St Cuthbert's Churchyard, Bewcastle (generally covering inscriptions prior to 1855 - archived copy) is available on the Bewcastle Village website.
 A full typescript of the Inscriptions and Graveyard Census is also available at the Carlisle Record Office.

 Interior, St. Cuthbert's, Bewcastle